 4. Group Activity: Have students suggest instances of mandatory and desirable constraints.
 For example, a mandatory constraint may be that an order entry system must maintain records of individual item sales for inventory purposes.
 A desirable constraint may be that the system track individual customer purchases for promotional purposes.

-5. Class Discussion: Using Figure 2-18, ask students to suggest problems that might arise in each example if the constraints are not identified.

-6. Projects to Assign: Point out the Toolkit Time.
-Refer students to Part A of the four-part Toolkit that follows Chapter 12 to learn more about the communication tools in the Systems Analyst’s Toolkit.

-7. Quick Quiz: Assign Questions 5 through 10 on page 77.
+5. Quick Quiz: Assign Questions 5 through 10 on page 69.

-8. Projects to Assign: Assign Project 4 on page 77.

-9. Critical Thinking: Ask students why an interview should include open-ended questions.
+6. Critical Thinking: Ask students why an interview should include open-ended questions.
 What is the advantage of open-ended questions?
-What are possible disadvantages?
+What are the possible disadvantages?

-10. Critical Thinking: According to a study in Hawthorne, Illinois, when people were observed they often performed above and beyond their usual levels.
+7. Critical Thinking: According to a study in Hawthorne, Illinois, when people were observed they often performed above and beyond their usual levels.
 This finding, which was dubbed the Hawthorne Effect, states that the mere act of observing behavior can impact that behavior.
 Ask students if they feel the Hawthorne Effect is legitimate.
 Why?
 If the Hawthorne Effect is real, does it lessen the value of observation?
 Why or why not?
-What can be done to reduce the impact of theHawthorne Effect?
+What can be done to reduce the impact of the Hawthorne Effect?

-75: A Question of Ethics
+65: A Question of Ethics